 Cruise with Galapagos Conservation Trust

 Accompanied by a GCT staff member throughout the trip, you will have exclusive opportunities to visit projects funded and delivered by GCT.
 You will also meet passionate conservationists working on the Islands.
-What’s more, you can travel in the knowledge that your trip will be directly supporting the conservation and sustainability of the Archipelago.
+What’s more, you can travel in the knowledge that your trip will be directly supporting conservation projects in the Archipelago (something we think is important for anyone travelling to Galapagos).

 Watch giant tortoises in the wild and meet the scientists working to protect them.